Adenomyosis: Non-uterine-sparing procedures

 Variants also exist which combine several of these techniques and surgeries can even change during the operation from one technique to another in response to unforeseen obstacles or individual anatomy considerations.
 For example, adenomyosis can increase the size of the uterus to such an extent that it physically cannot be removed through the vagina without first being cut into smaller pieces.

 Epidemiology

 Recent data suggest a prevalence of 20 to 35%.

 Prognosis

 Adenomyosis is an often progressing condition.
 It is advocated that adenomyosis poses no increased risk for cancer development.
 However, both entities could coexist and the endometrial tissue within the myometrium could harbor endometrioid adenocarcinoma, with potentially deep myometrial invasion.
-As the condition is estrogen-dependent, menopause presents a natural cure.
-Ultrasound features of adenomyosis will still be present after menopause.
-People with adenomyosis are also more likely to have uterine fibroids or endometriosis.

 Fertility

-Adenomyosis itself can cause infertility issues, however, fertility can be improved if the adenomyosis has resolved following hormone therapies like levonorgestrel therapy.
-The discontinuation of medication or removal of IUD can be timed to be coordinated with fertility treatments.
-There has also been one report of a successful pregnancy and healthy birth following high-frequency ultrasound ablation of adenomyosis.

 Preterm labour and premature rupture of membranes both occur more frequently in women with adenomyosis.

 In sub-fertile women who received in-vitro fertilization (IVF), women with adenomyosis were less likely to become pregnant and subsequently more likely to experience a miscarriage.
 Given this, it is encouraged to screen women for adenomyosis by TVUS or MRI before starting assisted reproduction treatments (ART).